-The engine emergency stop switch, sometimes inaccurately called a kill switch, is an extremely important safety device.
+The engine emergency stop switch is an extremely important safety precaution.
 Use the engine emergency stop switch when operating the boat's engine.
 This safety device prevents the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.
-The USCG recommends and many states require the use of the emergency stop switch by law.
-Check with local and state authorities about usage requirements to avoid potential fines.